catwomey/catwomey.github.io/_posts/2015-07-23-go-mobile-intro.markdown

 ##Anatomy of cross platform apps

-Ok so we can compile other people's code, but what is it doing?
+OK so we can compile other people's code, but what is it doing?
 Let's take a look at what's happening in the basic example.

 ```go
 //excerpt from golang.org/x/mobile/example/basic